 Tropical savannas are typically found in between sections of tropical rainforest and deserts.
-They occupy a middle ground between the between tropical rainforests, which require a large amount of rain, and deserts which need hardly any rain at all.
+They occupy a middle ground between tropical rainforests, which require a large amount of rain, and deserts, which need hardly any rain at all.
 There are effectively two different seasons in tropical savannas, a wet season and a dry season.
 The dry season is characterized by long periods of dry spells and drought and can be quite prone to fire, while the wet season is characterized by constant humidity.

 Tropical savannas have warm temperatures all year round, average monthly temperatures throughout the year stay at 64° F or above.
 Meanwhile, the average rainfall for tropical savannas stays between 30 to 50 inches.
 The dry season sees only an average of 4 inches a month.
 Flooding can occur in savannas, particularly during the transition between the dry season to the wet season.
 Flash floods can occur during severe thunderstorms, and short-lived floods which last a few days can happen near coastal streams and floodplains.

-As far as vegetation, Savannas are described with large tracts of enduring grasses, usually between 3 to 6 feet tall.
+As far as vegetation, savannas are described with large tracts of enduring grasses, usually between 3 to 6 feet tall.
 The grasses might also have a canopy consisting of both fire-resistant and drought-resistant trees.
 There may also be a layer of shrubs.

 Distinctions are usually made between shrub savannas, grass savannas, and woodland savannas.
 Savannas can also be recognized by the types of trees located there, as there can be palm, pine, and acacia savannas.